SS Lazio supporters

-The S.S.
-Lazio fans, known in Italian as the tifoseria laziale or simply laziali, are supporters of Italian football club Lazio.
+The SS Lazio fans, known in Italian as the tifoseria laziale or simply laziali, are supporters (tifosi) of Italian football club Lazio, with headquarters in Rome.

 History

-The beginning
+Early years

+In 1932 Lazio supporters were the first to see the creation of an organised supporters' association with a hierarchical structure.

+On the occasion of the Rome derby of 23 October 1932, an organised group, called Paranza Aquilotti, staged a choreographed display at the Stadio Nazionale PNF.

+Later, in 1951, the Circoli Biancocelesti were founded in Rome (the first were those of Trionfale and Primavalle).
+They were followed by the Lazio Club.

+From the 1960s to the 1970s

-The history of organized fan groups of S.S.
-Lazio began in the late 1960s when small groups of supporters filled the steps of Stadio Olimpico in Rome.
-They belonged to different groups which were Tupamaros, Eagles, Ultras, Vigilantes, NAB, CAST and Marines, the latter consisting mostly of younger fans.
+The history of organized fan groups of Lazio began in the late 1960s when small groups of supporters filled the steps of Stadio Olimpico in Rome.
+The end of the 1960s saw the emergence of the first charismatic leaders, the capi popolo, such as Leonida and Luciano.
+From the clubs, the youngest supporters gathered into ultras groups with "battle" names, among the first being the Tupamaros, the Aquile, the Ultras, the NAB, the Folgore, the CAST, the Marines and the Vigilantes.
+The first charismatic capi popolo belonged to different groups: Tupamaros, Eagles, Ultras, Vigilantes, NAB, CAST and Marines, the latter consisting mostly of younger fans.

-The foundation of Eagles Supporters

 The early groups were not united and so in 1971, the first major ultras group was formed: Commandos Monteverde Lazio, also known as C.M.L.
 '74.
 In October 1976, a new club was formed in order to unify the supporters from the north to south stands under the temporary name G.A.B.A.
 (Gruppi Associati Bianco Azzurri).
 They decide to rename the group in Eagles' Supporters: the inspiration came from a member of the Brigate Gialloblù, the main Hellas Verona F.C. ultras group, who usually write "Hellas Supporters" on his letters.
-On 1 October 1978 during Lazio vs Juventus, in the first round of the 1978-79 Serie A, the Eagles' Supporters exposed their 56 meters banner in Curva Nord for the first time.
+On 1 October 1978, during a match with Juventus in the first round of the 1978–79 Serie A, the Eagles' Supporters exposed their 56-metre banner in Curva Nord for the first time.

 From 1978 to 1987

 In 1978, a group called VIKING Lazio was formed, and took their place in the Curva Sud.
 In this same year, the Eagles Supporters, who originally began in the south stands, made their way to Curva Nord, which became the main Lazio terrace.
 Other small groups followed the Eagles besides Viking.
 In 1979, a flare fired by a Roma fan from the opposite end of the stadium hit Lazio fan Vincenzo Paparelli in the eye and killed him.
 It was the first fatality in Italian football due to violence.

-During the 1980s, the Curva Nord was admired and imitated by the rest of Italy because of their passion and originality which set them apart from the rest.
-During this time, Lazio's fans created what is known in Italy as a gemellaggio, or twinning, with fans of Bari, Torino and especially Triestina.

-Despite this decade being one of Lazio's worst in history, avoiding a Third division relegation on a play-out match, the Curva became a major expression of passion, with several travelling groups filling opposition grounds around the country.
-The club maintained a significant number of supporters despite the fact that Lazio was playing in Serie B at the time.
-Approximately 20,000 fans followed the team to Pisa and Arezzo, 4,000 travelled to Udine, 80,000 attended a home match against Catania.
-Up to 35,000 travelled south to Napoli for Lazio's clashes with Campobasso and Taranto, two matches which became etched in the club's history and meant that the club avoided relegation to Serie C.